Our coastal location is key to the wider UK economy; providing connections for trade with the world.

 Over the next 30 years, we want to transform our transport connections to help drive long term economic growth.

 The strategy will set out our ambitions and priority areas for improved connections and new infrastructure.
-It will align with established national, regional and local plans, working together to make life in the East of England better for everyone.
+It will align with established national, regional and local plans, an will help us work together to make life in the East better for everyone.

-We are using evidence and data from across the region, testing our ideas as we go with partners and experts.
+To develop the strategy we have used evidence and data from across the region and tested our ideas with partners and experts.
 This will enable the region to come together with a single voice to make sure our transport network is fit for the future.

-Transport East has identified four core priorities that together define our unique transport geography and provide an overarching narrative for our Strategy:
+Transport East has identified four strategic priorities that together define our unique transport geography and provide an overarching narrative for our Strategy:

 Connecting growing places